animuslabs/easynftmintr-template/easynftmintr-contract/README.md

 yarn deploy [targetchainname]
 ```
 ## Setup Atomicassets collection
 You need to setup an atomicassets collection.
-The easiest way is to use [atomichub.io](https://eos.atomichub.io/creator) and follow the instructions to setup a collection, schemas, templates.
+On EOS the easiest way is to use [atomichub.io](https://eos.atomichub.io/creator) and follow the instructions to setup a collection, schemas, templates.
 When you setup the collection, make sure your contract account is listed as an authorized minter for the collection.
+For testnets where atomichub is not available or when you need additional control this repo has scripts available inside the `./util` folder.
+Refer to the `README.md` in the util folder for more details.

 ## Initialize the contract
 you need to call the `templateset` action with the details of the collection/templates you just created.
 Refer to the tests folder for examples.
 You can use [bloks.io](https://bloks.io) or [cleos](https://github.com/AntelopeIO/cdt) to construct the transaction.
+You can also use the `do.js` script which is documented in the `util` folder.

 ## Next Steps
 Once you have the contract deployed and setup NFTs to be minted you can connect the UI to it.
 Take a look at the UI template in this repo.